-The Company records foreign-currency transactions in the respective currencies in which these are denominated.
+The Bank records foreign-currency transactions in the respective currencies in which these are denominated.
 Every month-end, foreign currency income and expenses are translated into New Taiwan dollars at the prevailing exchange rates.
 At month-end, monetary assets and liabilities denominated in foreign currencies are reported using the prevailing exchange rates, and exchange differences are recognized in profit or loss.
 Nonmonetary assets and liabilities measured at fair value are translated using the prevailing exchange rates at month-end.
 Translation differences on nonmonetary assets and liabilities measured at fair value are recognized in profit or loss, except for translation difference arising from nonmonetary items of which the change in fair values is recognized in other comprehensive income, in which case, the translation differences are also recognized directly in other comprehensive income.
 Nonmonetary assets and liabilities that are classified as carried at cost are recognized at the exchange rate on the transaction date.

-In preparing the consolidated financial statements, foreign operations' financial statements are translated at the following rates: Assets and liabilities - the prevailing exchange rates on the balance sheet date; and income and expenses - at the average exchange rate for the year.
-Translation difference net of income tax is recorded as "other comprehensive income" and accumulated in equity, FSC and is attributed to the owner of the Company and non-controlling interests.
+In preparing the financial statements, foreign operations' financial statements are translated at the following rates: Assets and liabilities - the prevailing exchange rates on the balance sheet date; and income and expenses - at the average exchange rate for the year.
+Translation difference net of income tax is recorded as "other comprehensive income" and accumulated in equity.